 URL for further information: http://www.bristol.ac.uk/engineering/research/solids/

-We are looking for an enthusiastic student who must hold/achieve a minimum of a master’s degree (or international equivalent) in Engineering.
-Physical Sciences, Material Science, Mathematical Sciences
+1st or 2:1 degree and/or Masters (or international equivalent) in Engineering.
+Physical Sciences, Material Science, Mathematical Sciences.

-The candidate will have a strong understanding of the principles of nuclear and / or thermal power generation
+Understanding of the principles of nuclear and / or thermal power generation would be desirable.

 For informal enquiries, please email Prof Chris Truman, [email protected]